Application Process

 The PGY-2 year consists of one-month rotation blocks that include:

 Four to six months of adult inpatient psychiatry at Tufts Medical Center.
-During the inpatient psychiatry month, the PGY-2 resident works on a team with one other resident, generally a PGY-1 resident, several medical and PA students, a social worker, an occupational therapist, nursing staff, mental health workers, and one of the two inpatient attendings, generally caring for 5-6 patients per day, on a locked 20-bed inpatient unit.
-The unit experiences a great variety of pathology, including severe mood, psychotic, and personality disorders, with patients from diverse culture and socio-economic backgrounds.
+During this month, the PGY-2 resident works on a team with one other resident, several medical and PA students, a social worker, a case manager, an occupational therapist, nursing staff, mental health workers, and an inpatient attendings.
+This unit encompasses a great variety of psychopathology; including severe mood, psychotic, and personality disorders, catatonia, and often complex medical comorbidities.
+This unit consists of patients from diverse cultural and socio-economic backgrounds, most with public sector insurance.

 Three to four months of consultation/liaison psychiatry at Tufts Medical Center.
-During these months, the PGY-2 resident works on a team consisting of medical students, other PGY-1 and/or PGY-2 psychiatry residents, and the inpatient and consultation/liaison attending.
-The consultation/liaison experience varies, but is generally very busy, consisting of seeing patients requiring psychiatry consultations with a broad range of pathology (mood and psychotic disorders, delirium, personality disorders, substance abuse/dependence, and more) and goals for treatment.
-Teams there consist of two residents, PGY-1 and/or PGY-2, several medical and PA students, and the consultation/liaison attending.
+During these months, the PGY-2 resident works on a team consisting of medical students, other PGY-1 and/or PGY-2 psychiatry residents, and the consultation/liaison attending.
+The consultation/liaison experience varies, but is generally busy and with a broad range of consultation questions and psychiatric pathology including mood, anxiety, and psychotic disorders, delirium, catatonia, behavioral dysregulation, capacity assessments, and more.

-One month of inpatient child psychiatry at North Shore Hospital.
-Residents rotate on a 30 bed hospital unit and participate in all aspects of inpatient care, including initial assessments of children and adolescents, pharmacotherapy, and multidisciplinary team treatment.
-There is also exposure to child/adolescent outpatient clinic that will be part of the schedule PGY-3 year.
+One month of inpatient child psychiatry at North Shore Hospital in Salem, MA.
+Residents rotate on a 20 bed locked unit and participate in all aspects of inpatient care, including initial assessments of children and adolescents, pharmacotherapy, and multidisciplinary team treatment.
+There is also exposure to the child/adolescent outpatient clinic in the PGY-3 year.

-One month of geriatric psychiatry at Lawrence Memorial Hospital in Medford, MA.
-During this rotation, the PGY-2 resident works with patients on two different units: one unlocked 18-bed unit, and a locked 16-bed unit.
+One month of inpatient geriatric psychiatry at Lawrence Memorial Hospital in Medford, MA.
+During this rotation, the PGY-2 resident works with patients on both an unlocked voluntary 18-bed unit and a locked involuntary 16-bed unit.
 This allows for exposure to older adults with a variety of psychiatric and neuropsychiatric disorders, frequently in the setting of significant medical co-morbidity.

 Outpatient experience:

-PGY-2 residents are expected to fulfill 10 "outpatient hours" per month, with psychotherapy and psychopharmacology patients.
-Each PGY-2 resident has two supervisors: one in-house supervisor and one "out-of-house" supervisor, with whom they meet weekly.
+PGY-2 residents are expected to fulfill 10 "outpatient hours" per month, seeing their own psychotherapy and psychopharmacology patients.
+Each resident has two supervisors: one “in-house” supervisor and one "out-of-house" supervisor, with whom they meet weekly to discuss patient diagnoses, treatment, therapy modalities and techniques, and any relevant topics to outpatient psychiatric care.

 Didactics:

 PGY-2 residents attend weekly psychiatry didactics on Wednesday afternoons throughout the year.
-PGY-2 residents will lead case presentations about their outpatients.
+PGY-2 residents also rotate with other residents in leading case presentations about their outpatients alongside experienced psychotherapists, several with training in psychoanalysis.

 Call: